 Ideally, the place you use for your fire should be non-combustible, such as dirt, rocks, sand, and other materials, (which can often be found along the river).
 The constant heat will make the otherwise healthy soil very poor, so you should take care to choose your fire location.

 5. Take away the ashes left behind.
 Pick out any charcoal that can be found in the fire ring, crush them up and take them away, and spread them over a relatively large area.
 Tear down anything you build to live on, don't leave any pieces of wood or anything like that.
-This may sound like a lot of work, but it's a responsible act for eliminating the long-lasting effects of wildfire use.
+This may sound like a lot of work, but it's a responsible act for eliminating the long-lasting effects of wildfire use.6.
+Only those garbage that can be completely burned by fire and can be burnt to ash should be used for burning.
+Do not try to burn the plastic, cans or aluminum foil and other materials.
+If you do need to burn some of the garbage can not be completely burned, then you need to finally pick out all the things left to take away, or throw to the nearby garbage collection point.

 7. Never leave a fire unattended.